hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: February 2, Thursday

+**Today's Progress**: Added a spinner to the program.
+Now the user sees why the program waits.
+Looked at error handling when not having an internet connection.
+Currently it panicks because I just use `unwrap`.

+**Thoughts**: Pretty small progress.
+The main part of the program is done.

+**Link(s) to work**: [Spinner](https://github.com/TheNeikos/spinner)

 ### Day 23: February 1, Wednesday

 **Today's Progress**: The program now gets a random word out of a dictionary which is accessible with an API.
 Now the game is fun to play ;)